PerditionC/vbaPDF/USAGE.md

 End Sub
 ```

-`Main.bas` also contains `PickAndCombinePdfFiles` which pops file-picker/UI forms so end-users can do the same without writing code.
+`Main.bas` also contains `PickAndCombinePdfFiles` which displays file-picker/UI forms so end-users can do the same without writing code.

 ---